Do you accept insurance?

 All too often, we quickly jump to “I can’t afford it” without really thinking things through.

 We want to start by shifting your mindset from “I can’t afford it” to “How can I afford it?”
-Our job is to get you to think in an empowered way about how to move forward, and sometimes that means getting creative about how to afford the guidance you need.
+Our job is to get you to think in an empowered way about how to move forward, and sometimes that means getting creative about how to afford the guidance you desire.
 While we’re happy to work with clients to help them find a way to pay for a program, we also ask that if you feel you’re ready to work with us that you do some thinking in advance about how you may be able to afford the program.

 We know from personal experience.
 If we truly want something, we find the money to make it happen.
 Over the past several years, we’ve personally invested tens of thousands on our personal growth.
 We understand the value of investing in ourselves.
 Has it required getting very creative and being willing to sacrifice certain things?
 Sure it has!
 But, they’ve made us the wives, moms, daughters, friends, and professionals we are today.